Next Czech presidential election: Since 2023 election

 Fortuna made a list of odds for the 2028 presidential election soon after the 2023 election.
 Petr Pavel was viewed as front runner.
 Other potential candidates with a chance to win included Prime Minister Petr Fiala, Minister of Interior Vít Rakušan and President of the Senate Miloš Vystrčil.
 Petr Pavel said on 6 March 2023 that he might not seek reelection, as he considers it "reasonable that a person remains in such an office for only one term".
 He added that when there are two presidential terms possible, the president could behave during their first term to be reelected, in order to enjoy their second term.
 2023 presidential candidate Danuše Nerudová confirmed her intention to run on 20 March 2023 stating "I hope that optimism to run again won't leave me in 5 years."

-On 8 March 2024 Pavel suggested for the first time that he might seek reelection.
+On 8 March 2024, Pavel suggested for the first time that he might seek reelection.
 He stated that it would depend on the political and social situation and also on whether he had the support of his family.
+On 23 January 2026, he said he would run again if he feels he has enough public support and is in a good health condition.

+On 24 January 2026, Prime Minister Andrej Babiš stated that government parties should nominate a joint candidate for the next presidential election.
+He said that discussion about the candidate should start in early 2027.
+He also confirmed that he does not plan to run himself.
+Petr Macinka, leader of Motorists for Themselves, stated that it made sense for government parties to run a joint candidate.
+On 30 July 2026, in an interview with Novinky.cz, Macinka stated that the government parties should not nominate a political candidate, but a candidate from civil society without government support.